nickscavuzzo33/GPT-Ocean-Python/challenge-df.md

 ## 0. Introduction

-This README provides instructions to participate in Challenge Data Farming (DF).
+This README provides instructions to participate in ETH Miami Hackathon (OCEAN)

 ### 0.1 Prizes

-Prize Pool: 5,000 OCEAN
+Prize Pool: 3,000 OCEAN

-- 1st place: 2,500 OCEAN
+- 1st place: 1,500 OCEAN
-- 2nd place: 1,500 OCEAN
+- 2nd place: 1,000 OCEAN
-- 3rd place: 1,000 OCEAN
+- 3rd place: 500 OCEAN

-We will identify winners by the blockchain account they use in the competition (on Mumbai).
-Rewards get distributed as part of DF rewards: we allocate OCEAN to winners' accounts on Ethereum mainnet as part of Active Rewards contract.

-### 0.2 Key dates

-Challenge DF is a recurrent weekly challenge, as part of DF.

-- Submission deadline: Every Wednesday at 23:59 UTC when the Data Farming round finishes.
-- Prediction at times: Every Thursday at 00:05 UTC, 00:10, ..., 1:00 (12 predictions total).

 ### 0.3 Criteria to win

-The winner = whoever has lowest prediction error.
+The winner = whoever has the lowest prediction error.
 That's all. :chart_with_upwards_trend:

 To be eligible, competitors must produce the outcomes that this README guides.
 This includes: